Trove-Wiki/trove-blueprints/README.md

 Push all changes to this repository to update Wiki Models.

 #### Adding Custom Models
-Comment out line 79 in Gulpfile.js by placing "//" before "promises" and place the custom blueprint files in Trove\Live\bpexport.
-Then run `npm start`.
+Comment out line 79 in Gulpfile.js by placing `//` at the beginning of the line and place the custom blueprint files in `Trove\Live\bpexport`.
+Run `npm start`.
 Uncomment to return to normal functionality.